skynexui/responsive_stylesheet/CONTRIBUTING.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request

-- Add a title os a description that let clear your suggestion :)
+- Add a title or a description that let clear your suggestion :)

 ### After your pull request is merged